 – The Tesla is packing more energy per pound into its battery, which probably means their battery technology is pushing closer to its limits

-– The Tesla is configured to allow 8 times faster charging of a much larger battery; this may mean thinner components, or more experimental materials, which again suggests technology being pushed close to the limits
+– And the Tesla allows 8 times faster charging of a much larger battery; this may mean thinner components, or more experimental materials, which again suggests technology being pushed close to the limits

-The Tesla is a $70,000-plus car with an advertised top speed over 120 mph.
+The Tesla is a $70,000-plus car that advertises a top speed over 120 mph.
 That type of car is likely to be pushed harder, and driven faster, than a car advertised primarily for its low operating costs (“never buy gas”).
 When you add that to the comparisons above, it’s not surprising that if an electric vehicle is ever going to burst into flame, a Tesla fire might be more likely than some others.

 Science Speculation: But let’s examine the “if” in that last sentence.
 Just how much energy are we talking about, anyway?